fredtrentini/people-counter/README.md

   - About the data source for the annotations:
     - By default, annotations come from model predictions file
     - If `-file` argument is used, parse a given file as cvat annotations instead
-- `merge_cvat_annotations.py`: When importing annotations from cvat, a lot of information is either lost or overwritten such as category_id, info, categories, etc, so this script solves this problem by inputting 2 annotation files (the one which got exported and the one who just got imported) and correctly merging the information
+- `merge_cvat_annotations.py`: When importing annotations from cvat, a lot of information is either lost or overwritten such as category_id, info, categories, etc, so this script solves this problem by inputting 2 annotation files and correctly merging the information
-  - Input two relative filenames, which are expected to be the file with the correct metadata and the file with the correct labels
+  - Input two relative filenames, which are expected to be:
+    - File with the correct metadata (auto generated previously by `plot.py`)
+    - File with the correct labels (which just got manually optimized and imported on cvat)
   - Write new merged file to the current file path (overwrites existing file)
 - `main.py`: Main project file which does the following
   - Generate dataset and annotations if they don't exist